Frank Cummings, Esq

 He has testified as an employee benefits expert at the invitation of the Chairs of various Congressional committees, including the U.S. House Ways and Means Committee in 1973 hearings before enactment of ERISA, the U.S. House Committee on Economic and Educational Opportunities (1995 and 1999) in hearings on ERISA amendments, the U.S. Senate Labor and Human Resources Committee (1995) in hearings on ERISA amendments, and the Subcommittee on Employer-Employee Relations of the Committee on Economic and Educational Opportunities, U.S. House of Representatives (1996) also on ERISA amendments, and at the invitation of the Chair of the U.S. Department of Labor's Advisory Committee on Employee Welfare and Pension Benefit Plans, Working Group on Challenges to the Employment-Based Health Care System.

-He is currently an Adjunct Lecturer in Law at the University of Virginia School of Law (Charlottesville, VA), an Adjunct Professor of Law at John Marshall Law School (Chicago), and an Adjunct Professor of Law at Earle Mack Law School of Drexel University (Philadelphia); and until recently was an Adjunct Professor of Law at New York University Law School and a Lecturer at Columbia Law School, in each case teaching courses in pension and health benefit law.
-He is a Life Member of the American Law Institute (and a member of its panel of Advisors on the new Restatement of Employment Law), a Fellow of the American College of Employee Benefits Counsel, and a Fellow of The College of Labor and Employment Lawyers.
+He has been an Adjunct Lecturer in Law at the University of Virginia School of Law (Charlottesville, VA), an Adjunct Professor of Law at John Marshall Law School (Chicago), and an Adjunct Professor of Law at Earle Mack Law School of Drexel University (Philadelphia); and previously was an Adjunct Professor of Law at New York University Law School and a Lecturer at Columbia Law School, in each case teaching courses in pension and health benefit law.
+He is a Life Member of the American Law Institute (and a member of its panel of Advisors on the ALI Restatement of Employment Law), and a member of the lawyers consultative group in the development of the ALI Restatement of the Law Governing Lawyers, a Fellow of the American College of Employee Benefits Counsel, and a Fellow of The College of Labor and Employment Lawyers.
 He is a former member of the U.S. Department of Labor's Advisory Council on Employee Welfare and Pension Benefit Plans.

-Cummings is the author of numerous publications in the employee benefits field, including a BNA Tax Management Portfolio, Pension Plan Terminations--Single Employer Plans (TM357-4th-2002) (4th Ed.
+Cummings is the author of numerous publications in the employee benefits field, including the original edition of the BNA Tax Management Portfolio, Pension Plan Terminations--Single Employer Plans (TM357-4th-2002) (4th Ed.
 2007).
-He is a frequent lecturer on employee benefits, ERISA litigation, labor and employment law in courses given by the American Law Institute-American Bar Association Committee on Continuing Professional Education, and for many years as Chairman of the ALI-ABA Annual Course in Employee Benefits Litigation, and Co-Chairman of the ALI-ABA Annual Course in Employment and Labor Law.
+He has been a frequent lecturer on employee benefits, ERISA litigation, labor and employment law in courses given by the American Law Institute-American Bar Association Committee on Continuing Professional Education, and for many years as Chairman of the ALI-ABA Annual Course in Employee Benefits Litigation, and Co-Chairman of the ALI-ABA Annual Course in Employment and Labor Law.
 He is listed in Who's Who in America.